 The area offers excellent opportunities for fishing, hiking, boating, swimming, camping, picnicking, and scenic drives.

 Fishing in the McKenzie River is catch and release only for trout.

 The Three Sisters Wilderness Area as well as French Pete Creek and Box Canyon Trail Areas offer several miles of hiking.
 Additional hiking trailheads are a short drive away.

 Terwilliger (Cougar) Hot Springs are nearby for a nice soak.
 Cougar Reservoir and Hidden Lake are also in the vicinity, offering additional recreation options.

 Campsites are nicely shaded with access to both French Pete Creek and the South Fork of the McKenzie River.
-This 17-unit campground has toilets, water from a hand pump, fire rings, garbage service, and waste water disposal sites.
+This 16-unit campground has toilets, water from a hand pump, fire rings, and garbage service.

 French Pete Campground sits at the confluence of the South Fork of the McKenzie River and French Pete Creek.
 The area is heavily wooded with Douglas fir trees and vine maple.